cqframework/clinical-reasoning/docs/src/doc/docs/developer-guide.md

 A common approach to scaling an SoS is to build a "platform".
 An SoS platform:

 * Promotes interoperability through
     * Common communication mechanisms
     * Common information models (semantics)
     * Patterns or sequences of interaction
 * Provides services and functions to all constituent systems
 * Reduces time and effort to develop or modify systems by
     * Providing reference or concrete implementations of services
     * Replacing point-to-point integration with system-to-platform integration
     * Reducing barrier to entry for new systems to join SoS
 * Enables modular substitution systems in the SoS
     * Which supports an “ecosystem”

 The Internet is an example of an SoS platform:

 * Common communication mechanisms
     * TCP/HTTP
 * System-to-platform integration
     * DNS servers allow you to access anything, anywhere
 * Well-established patterns and sequences of interactions
     * REST
 * Connecting to one server looks like connecting to any other
     * Allows (nearly) transparent middleware
         * Routers, proxies, caching, authentication
     * Allows arbitrarily deep/complex networks

 An SoS Platform is frequently developed and described as a set of standards.
-For example, all the RFCs that are published by the IETF for the Internat that describe things like REST.
+For example, all the RFCs that are published by the IETF for the Internet that describe things like REST.
 These standards function as a formal description of a set of functionality within the overall platform.
 SDKs for developing Internet applications exist in almost every programming language, such as HTTP client libraries.

 #### FHIR Platform

 FHIR is an SoS Platform built on top of web standards and focused on clinical concepts.
 [Health Level Seven International](https://www.hl7.org/) (HL7) manages the development of FHIR.
 FHIR provides (among other things):

 * A Common data (meta)model and semantics
     * FHIR "Resources" representing clinical concepts such as Patient, Encounter, Medication, etc.
 * Common patterns for interaction
     * FHIR REST API
     * SMART-on-FHIR
     * Bulk Data
 * Extensibility and discovery mechanisms for adding new functionality to a systems

 Additionally, HL7 funds the development of reference implementations and provides some platform services, such as a common package registry for FHIR publications.